 Please check our 'Tunnel Tours' section or call for possible additional tunnel closures before visiting to avoid disappointment.

 Café and Visitor Centre: Our Café offers light snacks and lunches.
 During the Summer our café is open from 8am until 4pm.
 During the Winter our café is open from 8am until 2pm.
 Our Summer hours commence from the 3rd of April 2017.
 Please check our events diary or call for possible additional café closures before visiting to avoid disappointment.
+Please note the Café will be closed from 11am on the 16th September 2017.

 Smart Phone App: A new smart phone app will bring the history of Fort Amherst to life.
 This trail guide automatically plays audio content as our visitors walk by places of interest within the parklands of this historic site.
 Tour content can be pre-loaded to run off line, which is useful in areas without a fast data connection, such as 3G or Wi-fi.
 The app is available to download from Play Google and the Apple store.